| Aspect | Myers-Briggs (MBTI) | Enneagram |

 - Use Enneagram to understand your emotional patterns and growth edges

-For example, two ENFP 7s might seem identical on paper—but one could have a 6 wing (more anxious, loyal) while the other has an 8 wing (more assertive, confrontational).
-That changes everything about how they show up.
+For example, two ENFP 7s can look identical on paper.
+If one has a 6 wing (more anxious, loyal) and the other has an 8 wing (more assertive, confrontational), they show up differently in conflict, risk, and commitment.

 Bottom Line